LambdaConglomerate/x9115lam/review/REVIEW2.md

 2b.
 In the above, what is the magic __dict__ variable?

 A mapping of instance variables to their values.

+This is right, but you can also consider it to be the entire namespace of the calss with it's attributes.

 2c.
 What would happen if the _last line_ in the following `__iadd__` method
 was deleted?